AsynEIO: Asynchronous Monocular Event-Inertial Odometry Using Gaussian Process Regression: Introduction

-\item{Comparative assessments of different inertial fusion schemes where four types of inertial schemes (i.e., GPIF, GPP, Preint, and ExtPreint) are compared to demonstrate the advantages of different fusion schemes. }
+\item{Various asynchronous fusion methods are introduced to infer motion trajectories from totally asynchronous measurements in a unified GP-based framework.}

-\item{Comprehensive experiments conducted on both public datasets and own-collected sequences to show the improvements of our proposal with respect to the state-of-the-art. } \end{enumerate}
+\item{Comprehensive evaluation experiments conducted on public datasets and own-collected sequences demonstrate that the proposed pipeline exhibits superior performance in high-speed scenarios.
+Informed by the comprehensive evaluation, practical guidance is provided for making reasonable choices of asynchronous fusion schemes under various conditions.} \end{enumerate}

 The remainder of this paper is organized as follows.
 Sec.~\ref{sec:Related Work} reviews the relevant literature.
-The GP regression on $SE(3)$ with WNOJ are detailed in Sec.~\ref{sec:gpse3}.
-The GPP and GPIF are introduced in Sec.~\ref{sec:gpif} and Sec,~\ref{sec:gppreintegration}, respectively.
-The proposed AsynEIO with different inertial factors is described in Sec.~\ref{sec:eVIO}.
+The GPIF and GPP are detailed in Sec.~\ref{sec:gpse3} and \ref{sec:gppreintegration}, respectively.
+The overall pipeline of AsynEIO is described in Sec.~\ref{sec:eVIO}.
 Experimental assessments are carried out in Sec.~\ref{sec:experiments}.
+The discussion of the results is presented in Sec.~\ref{sec:Discussion}.
 Finally, conclusions are drawn in Sec.~\ref{sec:conclusion}.